quintin-lee/quintin-lee/README.md

   <br/>

   <!--✍️QUOTE-START-->
-> The most dangerous phrase in the language is: we've always done it this way. — Grace Hopper
+> First, solve the problem.
+Then, write the code. — John Johnson
 <!--✍️QUOTE-END-->
 </div>
 </details>